 Stage 5: Well-established business

 Well-established businesses with trademarks registered in all countries in which they operate should continuously monitor any infringement attempts and respond promptly.
 While trademark registration is a key precondition for brand protection, continuous monitoring is needed to identify potential threats and mitigate these infringement efforts.
 There are several services available that monitor new trademark applications, hosting domains, social media and online marketplaces, offering a highly convenient solution for this challenge.
-Trademark management platform developed by Trama, with brand monitoring add-on, is one of these solutions.
+Trama's trademark management platform, with our brand monitoring add-on, is one of these solutions.